An Era of Essential Service

 How to Participate:

-Those who engage on a sponsorship level will receive digital registration passes to our LIVE streamed event.
-Sponsors will also have exclusive platform features where they can participate, chat, and more — all in real-time during the event!
-We’ll also send a small VIP ‘Thank You’ gift to enjoy while you watch!
+Those who engage on a sponsorship level will receive digital registration passes to the event for their teams to attend.
+We’ll also send a small VIP ‘Thank You’ gift to enjoy while you watch in addition to sponsorship tier benefits!

 Contributions from community members to the Urban League of Metropolitan Seattle are the lifeblood of our work.
 With your help, ULMS can reach more African Americans and members of other disenfranchised communities of color than ever before!